revaljonathan/val-niri/README.md

 my niri dotfiles

+NOTE: iam working on a custom quickshell in separate private repo so this repo might be a bit outdated and something might not work as usual

 i think this is pretty minimalist so you can still add stuff to yourself

 + fonts: Jetbrains mono